kzahel/web-server-chrome/htaccess/README.md

 ```
 {
-    "request_path": "name of file you want to modify the destination of",
+    "request_path": "name of file you want to modify",
     "type": 301,
     "redirto": "/path/you/want/to/redirect/to"
 }